Alkali Lake Industrial Complex, 1985

 Everything is silent.
 The trees clear and I nearly run right into it.
 I rub my eyes and shake my head because I’ve seen too much tonight for this to be real, and what if I’m actually still asleep in those pine needles?
 How do I wake up?

-It’s a shed or something, but when I sniff it I jump back.
-That’s…weird.
+It’s a shed or something, pained blue, but when I sniff it I jump back.
 I circle it completely, all four sides and it’s all the same.
 Someone must be inside because the windows are warm like the lights are all on.
 There’s a white sign on the front and I lean forward to read it when the door cracks open.

 I look around me.
 There’s no one watching besides the billow of black smoke in the sky that’s choking my moon.
 Down the hill I can hear the hunt beginning, voices and vehicles revving.
 Reading the words Police Box lit up over the door of the shed, I feel ready to go somewhere far away from this place.